pritamsaha07/Epicurean-Symphony_Pritam-Saha/README.md

 * Base URL: http://localhost:3001 : The server is running locally on port 3001.

-* Endpoint: GET /api/restaurants: Retrieves a list of restaurants.
+* Endpoint: GET /api/restaurants: Retrieves a details of the restaurant.
 * Response Format: JSON

 * CORS Configuration: Cross-Origin Resource Sharing (CORS) is enabled using the cors middleware.